Jazzsw/Jazzsw/README.md

 I'm a 3rd year Software Engineering major at UofG.
 I'm also minoring in Culture and Technology Studies (CTS) which brings a critical lens to the interplay between human culture and the realm of technology, both hardware and software.

-I have a particular interest in UI/UX design, front-end development, and game theory and design.
+I have a particular interest in UI/UX design, front-end development, as well as game theory and design.